JSlaig/NeoVimJSlaig/README.md

 #### Telescope

-- `Ctrl + o`: Open the Telescope prompt to search for all files
+- `<leader> + o`: Open the Telescope prompt to search for all files
-- `Ctrl + p`: Open the Telescope prompt to use live-grep on files
+- `<leader> + p`: Open the Telescope prompt to use live-grep on files
+- `<leader> + so`: Open the Telescope prompt to use search for all files and open them on a split window
+- `<leader> + vso`: Open the Telescope prompt to use search for all files and open them on a vertical split window
    > **Note:** You need to install some dependencies with a package manager such as apt, chocolatey or brew.
    > **Note:** Dependencies are: **fd** and **ripgrep**.